Frequently Asked Hospice Questions

 It isn’t uncommon for patients to improve once they elect hospice.
 Hospice manages symptoms which can increase the patient’s quality of life and make the patient feel better.

-My doctor says I need palliative care, is that the same as hospice?
+My doctor says I need palliative care.
+Is that the same as hospice?

 Palliative care is care for patients who have disease processes with no cure.
-The goal is to try and manage the disease and keep the patient out of the hospital; you may qualify for palliative care and hospice at the same time.
+The goal is to try and manage the disease and keep the patient out of the hospital.
+You may qualify for palliative care and hospice at the same time.

 How can I be admitted to the inpatient facility?